timfayz/elementcss/docs/3_usage.md

 // Now we need to import modules that we have activate.
 Instead of including modules separately we
 // import the whole bunch.
 It is the same principle as mentioned previously.
 @import 'element/framework/generate/_all.scss';
-// Or:
-// @import 'element/framework/generate/_positioning.scss';
-// @import 'element/framework/generate/_displaying.scss';
-// @import 'element/framework/generate/_grid.scss';
-// etc

-//[Different order, different files]
+//[Different order, different files] The reason to import modules separately is changing order of styles.

 // Styles
 // -------